Removal of footwear indoors: Eastern Asia

-In Japan, the genkan, an entryway area to a house, apartment, or building, is where outdoor shoes are removed, and where one changes into uwabaki, indoor slippers.
+In Japan, the genkan, an entryway area to a house, apartment, or building, is where outdoor shoes are removed.
+One may change into uwabaki, indoor slippers at the genkan, especially in school.
 In addition, there are separate toilet slippers (トイレスリッパ, toire surippa) into which one changes before entering the washroom from the rest of the house.
 The outdoors are considered to be an extremely unclean space by the Japanese people, alongside the aforementioned toilet area.
 Only the indoors is considered a clean space, and it is typically kept very tidy by the homeowner.
 One must change into appropriate footwear before entering the corresponding spaces.
 On tatami, it is often considered to be inappropriate to wear even uwabaki.

 It is habitual to remove outdoor footwear and put on a pair of slippers after entering the Chinese household, although some people in certain parts of China and Taiwan do not take off their shoes at home.
 In social reunions or parties at houses, guests are not always demanded to take their shoes off, especially in big celebrations such as the Chinese New Year, when the number of guests in a house is frequently superior to the number of slippers available for guests.

 In Korea, it is customary to take one's shoes off at the entryway, known as hyun-gwan (현관), before entering a house.
 Some households may use indoor slippers, but it is far more common to walk around barefoot or in socks.
 In the bathroom, Koreans typically wear rubber slippers to prevent slipping.
 Entering a house with shoes on is considered disrespectful, as it is synonymous with bringing in outside dirt and grime to one's residence.
 Modern Korean apartments often have built-in shoe cabinets at the hyun-gwan, which doubles as a storage area for other objects.